DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * in Beta5, the two 4GB presets now correctly download the specified base models
 * in Beta6, added clip_model error control to comfy_task and added clip_model parameter to Flux1S_GGUF
 * in Beta7, corrected a bug with "Refresh All Files" and also gave it a realistically sized button
-* in Beta8, disabled all further updating to reduce the possibility of corruption by FooocusPlus 1.0.0<br/><br/>
+* in Beta8, disabled all further updating to reduce the possibility of corruption by FooocusPlus 1.0.0
+* Release Date: March 15th, 2025<br/><br/>

 # 0.9.5